Healing Grants

 Chris Thompson served most of his time in the Army as a Green Beret in 3rd Special Forces Group.
 After his time in the military, Chris worked as a contractor, still deploying, in support of Special Operations for the next several years.
 Altogether, he conducted seven combat deployments and was decorated with the Bronze Star for Valor, two additional Bronze Stars, and has also been awarded the Congressional Veteran Commendation.
 Prior to coming to VETS, Chris has been heavily involved in the veteran non-profit space for more than eight years.
 There he has served in a variety of different roles, most of which have centered around engaging the veteran community.
 He is passionate about serving veterans, especially the Special Operations community, and is passionate about the healing benefits plant medicines can offer.
 Chris lives in central Texas with his wife and son.

-DaisyMae is the Social Media Manager for VETS, where she leads content creation and community management.
+DaisyMae is the Social Media and Marketing Manager for VETS, where she leads content creation and community management.
 Since 2019, DaisyMae has managed social media for multiple psychedelic medicine companies ranging from digital media to psychedelic-assisted therapy clinics.
 She has a passion for helping others and is honored to be contributing and sharing VETS mission with the online community.
 DaisyMae earned her B.A. in Communications and Global Studies at Hofstra University, and a certification in US Government from Harvard.
 When she’s not leading psychedelic medicine communications, you can find her reading, watching Hallmark movies, or planning her next vacation.
 She lives in New Jersey with her fiancé and two cats.

 With her passion for community building and project management combined with her experience in marketing and growth, Daffny serves as Social Media Community and Growth Coordinator for VETS.
 She has worked with advertising, content creation, and communications in a variety of industries and cultures, making her adept at evaluating and adapting to different perspectives.
 Daffny was born in Brazil, speaks three languages, travels the world volunteering for different environmental and social causes, and is passionate about writing, visual communications, photography, and all things creative.